ewaldmire/ascender/docs/credentials/extract_credentials.md

 Extracting Credential Values
 ============================

-Ascender stores a variety of secrets in the database that are either used for automation or are a result of automation.
+climber stores a variety of secrets in the database that are either used for automation or are a result of automation.
 These secrets include:

 - all secret fields of all credential types (passwords, secret keys, authentication tokens, secret cloud credentials)
-- secret tokens and passwords for external services defined in Ascender settings
+- secret tokens and passwords for external services defined in climber settings
 - "password" type survey fields entries

-To encrypt secret fields, Ascender uses AES in CBC mode with a 256-bit key for encryption, PKCS7 padding, and HMAC using SHA256 for authentication.
+To encrypt secret fields, climber uses AES in CBC mode with a 256-bit key for encryption, PKCS7 padding, and HMAC using SHA256 for authentication.

-If necessary, credentials and encrypted settings can be extracted using the Ascender shell:
+If necessary, credentials and encrypted settings can be extracted using the climber shell:

 ```python
 $ awx-manage shell_plus